 Virtualization

 Intel Virtualization Technology

-Enable Intel Virtualization Technology (VT) When enabled, the system will be able to run a Virtual Machine Monitor (VMM).
+Enable Intel Virtualization Technology When enabled, the system can run a Virtual Machine Monitor (VMM).

+(VT) By default, the option is enabled.

+VT for Direct I/O When enabled, the system can perform Virtualization Technology for Direct I/O (VT-d).

 By default, the option is enabled.

-VT for Direct I/O When enabled, the system will be able to perform Virtualization Technology for Direct I/O (VT-d).
+DMA Protection

+Enable Pre-Boot DMA Support This setting controls Pre-boot DMA protection for both internal and external ports.

+By default, the option is enabled.

+Enable operating system Kernel DMA Support This setting controls Kernel DMA protection for both internal and external ports.

 By default, the option is enabled.